Top header photo

 Epson V600 Flatbed / Film Scanner

 In 2020 the V600 replaced the S20, entering use both as a film scanner and (later, with George Matheson photos) as a print scanner.
-While 2400 DPI film scans are ever so slightly less sharp than with the S20, the colour and exposure management with the scanning software is vastly superior, offering proper histograms to set the black and white points and RGB channel levels.
+While 2400 DPI film scans are slightly less sharp than with the S20, the colour and exposure management with the scanning software is vastly superior, offering proper histograms to set the black and white points and RGB channel levels.
 For most film types, there wasn't an appreciable difference over the S20 to warrant rescanning, especially with slight film fading in the intervening years.
 The exception was Fuji Superia 100 film I used in 2004, which always had an unnatural colour cast in previous scans (unlike the Fuji Reala film I used later).
-Results were so much better with the new scanner that I decided to re-scan all photos I had taken using that film.
+Results were so much better with the new scanner that I decided to re-scan several batches of photos I had taken using that film.

 Film and Digital Image Processing

-The Eternal Debate: Film vs. Digital
+The Debate of the 2000s: Film vs. Digital

-Then I discovered the digital SLR—and in particular, the Canon Digital Rebel series.
+Then I discovered the digital SLR - and in particular, the Canon Digital Rebel series.

 Film Types

 The standard film I used from 1993 to 2004 was Kodak MAX 400.
 Starting in 2004, I experimented with other films after the Chinon camera and the HP film scanner revealed the grain of Kodak MAX 400.
-My final choice (from 2005 to late 2007) was Fujicolor Superia Reala 100, after which point I converted to digital.
+My final choice (from 2005 to late 2007) was Fujicolor Superia Reala 100, after which I converted to digital.

 Image Software